terwanerik/ScrollTrigger/README.md

 #### Found an issue?
 Ooh snap, well, bugs happen.
 Please create a new issue and mention the OS and browser (including version) that the issue is occurring on.
 If you are really kind, make a [minimal, complete and verifiable example](http://stackoverflow.com/help/mcve) and upload that to [codepen](http://codepen.io).

+## Using ScrollTrigger?
+I would love to see how you use ScrollTrigger in your projects!
+If you are using ScrollTrigger on a live webpage, please hit me up on Twitter [@erikterwan](http://twitter.com/erikterwan), good implementations will be referenced here.

 ## Legacy
 Looking for the old, 1.5kb minified, ScrollTrigger?
 Check out the [legacy branch](https://github.com/terwanerik/ScrollTrigger/tree/legacy-v0.1)!